SurajPratap10/MusiCard_Project1/README.md

 # MusiCard

-<h4>This is my Front-End Web Development Project - MusiCard.It has a very clean and aesthetic UI which enhances your overall music experience & it's fully responsive for mobile devices.</h4>
+<h4>Musicard is a music player app that has a very clean and aesthetic UI which enhances the user's overall music experience & it's fully responsive for mobile devices.</h4>

 ## Technolgies used: